symfony/symfony-docs/components/console/helpers/questionhelper.rst

 Question Helper
 ===============

-.. versionadded:: 2.5
-    The Question Helper was introduced in Symfony 2.5.

 The :class:`Symfony\\Component\\Console\\Helper\\QuestionHelper` provides
 functions to ask the user for more information.
 It is included in the default helper set, which you can get by calling